voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 You can delegate to trusted representatives to vote when you’re not able to.

-Unlike our electoral system, these are *personal* representatives.
+Unlike an electoral system, these are *personal* representatives.

 Any time you don't vote on a piece of legislation, the liquid democracy platform looks up how your personal representatives voted and adopts their position.